-There are rules and exceptions in different languages to predict if a name is about male or female when you don't know the name.
+There are rules and exceptions in different languages to predict if a name is about male or female.
 For example, in Spanish or English, there are more names ending with 'a' classified as females than classified as males.
 However, Andrea is female in Spain and male in Italy.
 So, it is useful to understand the language and culture associated with a name.
 Language is close to nation, but there are differences, for example, in Spain there are several languages Basque, Catalan, Castillian.
 Spanish is the main language in Spain. and in other countries such as Argentina, Mexico, Ecuador and Bolivia, Thus, it is helpful to know the language and nation a name or surname has originated from to help to detect gender.